Heinzad/data-laboratory/alchemy/README.md

 ## Application Script

-The _flaks.py_ module defines the application instance.
+The _alchemy.py_ module defines the application instance.
 It sits in the top-level directory.
 The script begins by creating an application.
 If given, the configuration is taken from the environmental variable `FLASK_CONFIG`; if not, the default is used.

 Within the virtual environment, the `FLASK_APP` environment variable needs to be set so that the flask command can locate the application instance.
 It also helps to set `FLASK_DEBUG=1`.